mako-taco/DecorateThis/README.md

 - Profit

 # Changelog
+### v0.2.3
+- fixed a bug in `@debounce` which would cause multiple debounced methods of a single class instance to debounce eachother

 ### v0.2.2
 - fixed a bug in `@debounce` which would cause multiple instances of a class to all debounce eachother's methods